Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Conditional applications to one or two-ended spacetimes

-We conclude this section with the proof of the first part of Theorem~\ref{inext.thm}, i.e., the fact that the (one or two-ended) spacetimes of Theorem~\ref{main.thm.global.ii} and Theorem~\ref{main.thm.2end.ii} are $C^2$-future-inextendible.
+We conclude this section with the proof of Theorem~\ref{inext.thm}, i.e., the fact that the above spacetimes are $C^2$-future-inextendible.
 Note indeed that the Kretschmann scalar $K= R_{\alpha \beta \gamma \delta} R^{\alpha \beta \gamma \delta}$ is infinite on $\mathcal{S}=\{r=0\}$, hence there can be no $C^2$-extension through $\mathcal{S}$ \cite{Kommemi,JonathanStab}.
 Furthermore, by mass inflation \eqref{mass.inflation}, there can be no $C^2$-extension either through $\CH$ (see \cite{Moi4}), therefore the spacetime is $C^2$-future-inextendible.
-Thus, the first part of Theorem~\ref{inext.thm} is proved.
+Thus, Theorem~\ref{inext.thm} is proved.